richardschneider/isq/doc/pluggable.md

  A pluggable architecture increases flexibility and extensibility.
-ISQ is extended to use other packages with the `SI.config` object.
+The [factory design pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) is used to allow creating an object without having to specify its type/class.
+ISQ is [extended](https://en.wikipedia.org/wiki/Extensibility) to use other packages with the `SI.config` object.

  Numbers
  -------